bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/05-Redux-Docs/README.md

 # Redux Documentation

 In this activity, you will read through the official Redux documentation to not only learn about Redux, but also practice reading official documentation and implementing what you learned to your code.
-We will NOT be using `Book-Lounge` for this activity.

 ## Instructions